Skip to main content

 Test the deployed application

-Back in the Azure portal, click the Close button to close the Automated Deployments setup.
+Back in the Azure portal, select the Close button to close the Automated Deployments setup.

-In the left-hand menu, click on Services and ingresses under the Kubernetes resources section.
+In the menu, select Services and ingresses under the Kubernetes resources section.
 You should see a new service called contoso-air with an external IP address assigned to it.
-Click on the IP address to view the deployed application.
+Select the IP address to view the deployed application.

 Contoso Air service

-Let's test the application's chat functionality by clicking the Ask the AI travel assistant button.
+Let's test the application's chat functionality by selecting the Ask the AI travel assistant button.

 Ask the AI travel assistant